ClusterWS/cWS/README.md

     // emitted when conection closes
     socket.on('close', (code, reason) => { });

-    // emmited on error
+    // emitted on error
     socket.on('error', (err) => { });

-    // emmited when pong comes back from the client connection socket.on('pong', () => {
+    // emitted when pong comes back from the client connection socket.on('pong', () => {
       // make sure to add this line to this function
       // important for ping pong system